Dagmawialebachew/AAUDatingBot/README_CRUSHCONNECT.md

 - Chaotic but fun vibes

 Examples:
-- "Yooo welcome to CrushConnect! 🔥"
+- "Yooo welcome to AAUPulse! 🔥"
 - "Bruh... upload that selfie or stay invisible 👻"
 - "No cap, this'll take like 2 minutes 💯"
 - "Time to find your match... 😏"